rklaehn/abc/README.md

 is ***always*** given priority over reference-heavy trees with theoretically optimal Big-O performance.

 This yields very good results regarding compactness and performance for [most operations](#disclaimer).
 The downside is that you have to provide ClassTag instances for almost every operation.

+## Specialization of operations

+Most operations are specialized for common types (currently Int, Long, Double), so the specialized instances of typeclasses such as [Order] can be used to avoid boxing.
+Note that even for types for which the collections are not specialized, the internal representation for primitives will still be efficient due to the use of primitive arrays.

 ## Bulk operations